HandarX/Perfect-Claude-Skills/README.md

     └── SKILL.md
 ```

-Each `SKILL.md` starts with YAML frontmatter:
+Each `SKILL.md` opens with YAML frontmatter:

 ```yaml
 ---